Soy ink

-Soy ink is a plant-based ink derived from soybeans (Glycine max).
-Unlike traditional petroleum-based ink, soy-based ink is environmentally friendly, provides precise colours, and makes it easier to recycle paper.
-It is slower to dry than many inks.
+Soy ink is a plant-based ink made from soybeans (Glycine max).
+Soy-based ink is environmentally friendly and provides precise colours.
+However, it is slower to dry than other organic inks.

 History

 In the late 1970s, the Newspaper Association of America was looking for different ways to make ink, rather than by using the standard petroleum-based ink.
 Rising prices for petroleum and conflict with OPEC countries were reasons they wanted to find a more reliable and cost efficient method of printing.
 After testing over 2,000 different vegetable oil formulations, researchers for the NAA came up with the solution of using soybean oil.
-In 1987, soy ink was tested by The Gazette (Cedar Rapids, Iowa) in a practical printing run, which proved to be successful.
+In 1987, soy ink was tested by The Gazette in a practical printing run, which proved to be successful.
 Currently, about one-third of America's nearly 10,000 newspaper printers use it.
 More than 90% of the nation's daily newspapers are printed with color soy ink.
 An example of an alternative is bran ink, which uses rice bran oil as a solvent.

 The National Soy Ink Information Center was established in 1993 by the Iowa Soybean Association to promote research and use of soy ink.
 The center created the SoySeal mark used to identify products meeting basic requirements.
 The success of soy ink was judged to be sufficient to justify the closing of the National Soy Ink Information Center in 2005.
 Use of the SoySeal is now regulated by the American Soybean Association.